 It’s no secret that I’ve switched CMS’s so many times that it makes my head and my reader’s heads spin.
-Take a look at my CMS tag and you’ll see my struggles with Wordpress, Expression Engine, Text Pattern, and Blot.
+I’ve switched CMS’s many times as I struggeled with Wordpress, Expression Engine, Text Pattern, and Blot.
 Everytime I did that I lost SEO.

 I made a big migration to Jekyll and loved the static type of CMS’s ever since.
 Fast forward to today and I’ve pretty much settled on Pelican.
 Why?
 It’s a static CMS and its python powered.
 It does a great job of streamlining the YAML front end of a post and it’s fast to regenerate.
 The best part?
 I use rsync to upload new posts to my server and I use the S3 upload to make a backup of my site on Amazon.